Friday, June 22, 2018

 The next lesson was a Shared Reading lesson with Grade 1.
 A number of the Foundation Phase teachers observed the lesson.
 The first step was the Preparing for Reading stage where Deb linked the selected text to the boys' context.

-The Shared Reading session followed Deb summarised the story and finally read the story to the Grade 1s.
+The Shared Reading session followed where Deb summarised the story and finally read the story to the Grade 1s.

 Shared Reading